Naman-Pal/SIHMON/ceng355report.md

 <img src="https://github.com/PrototypeZone/computer-systems-project-biobytes/assets/133720897/2f9046b0-a8a7-40a6-a77c-4cab13cfbc38.png" width="25%" />

 #### 3.1.1 Splash screen
-The splash screen of the "Infant Health Monitor" app presents a welcoming graphic featuring a stethoscope, signaling the app's health-tracking purpose.
+The splash screen of the "Infant Health Monitor" app presents a welcoming graphic featuring a stethoscope, signalling the app's health-tracking purpose.
 It includes the app's name and a tagline highlighting the product's aim to serve modern, health-conscious families.
 Designed with an attractive background color, the screen captivates users for a deliberate three seconds, engaging them with the app's features before transitioning to the login interface.
 ###### <a name="fig11.1">Figure 11.1: Splash Screen</a>
 <img src="https://github.com/PrototypeZone/computer-systems-project-biobytes/assets/133720897/7d2f9aa0-d187-488c-b313-f0c1d448fed3.jpeg" width="25%" />